Plutarch's Life of Timoleon

 Part Two

 But the captains of the Carthaginians that were at Rhegium, when they knew that Timoleon was under sail and gone, after the assembly was broken up: they were ready to eat their fingers for spite, to see themselves thus finely mocked and deceived.
-The Rhegians, on the other side, were merry at the matter, to see how the Phoenicians stormed at [having] such a fine part played them.
-Howbeit, in the end they determined to send an ambassador unto Tauromenium, in one of their galleys.
-This ambassador spake very boldly and barbarously unto Andromachus, and in a choler: and last of all, he shewed him first the palm of his hand, then the back of his hand, and did threaten him that his city should be turned over-hand, if he did not quickly send away the Corinthians.
-Andromachus fell a-laughing at him, and [he] did turn his hand up and down as the Ambassador had done, and bade him that he should get him going, and that shewing with speed out of his city, if he would not see the [keel of his ship] turned upward.
+The Rhegians, on the other side, were merry at the matter, to see how the Phoenicians stormed at having such a fine part played them.
+However, they despatched a messenger aboard one of their galleys to Tauromenium, who, after much blustering in the insolent barbaric way, and many menaces to Andromachus if he did not forthwith send the Corinthians off, stretched out his hand with the inside upward, and then turning it down again, threatened he would handle their city even so, and turn it topsy-turvy in as little time, and with as much ease.
+Andromachus fell a-laughing at him, and he did turn his hand up and down as the ambassador had done, and bid him hasten his own departure, unless he had a mind to see that kind of dexterity practiced first upon the galley which brought him hither.

 Part Three

-Hicetas [was informed that Timoleon had landed in Sicily], and, being afraid, sent for a great number of galleys [from] the Carthaginians.
-Then the Syracusans began to despair utterly when they saw their haven full of the Carthaginian galleys, the best part of their city kept by Hicetas, and the castle by the tyrant Dionysius.
-And on the other side, that Timoleon was not yet come but to a little corner of Sicily, having no more but the little city [of the Tauromenians], with a small power and less hope: because there [were] not above a thousand footmen in all to furnish these wars, neither provision of victuals, nor so much money as would serve to entertain and pay them.
+Hicetas was informed that Timoleon had landed in Sicily, and, being afraid, sent for a great number of galleys from the Carthaginians.
+Then the Syracusans began to despair utterly when they saw their haven full of the Carthaginian galleys, the best part of their city kept by Hicetas, and the castle [held] by the tyrant Dionysius.
+And on the other side, that Timoleon was not yet come but to a little corner of Sicily, having no more but the little city of the Tauromenians, with a small power and less hope: because there were not above a thousand footmen in all to furnish these wars, neither provision of victuals, nor so much money as would serve to entertain and pay them.

 Then the Adranitans, opening their gates, yielded unto Timoleon, declaring unto him with great fear, and no less wonder, how at the very time when he gave charge upon the enemies, the doors of the temple of their god opened of themselves, and that the javelin which the image of their god did hold in his hand, did shake at the very end where the iron head was, and how all his face was seen to sweat.